-Before registering a parental responsibilities and rights agreement, or making a parental responsibilities and rights agreement an order of

-⇒ See sections 22(4) and 22(5) of the Children's Act.
+Before registering a parental responsibilities and rights agreement, or making a parental responsibilities and rights agreement an order of court, the Family Advocate or the court must be satisfied that the parental responsibilities and rights agreement is in the best interests of the child.

-(b) Assignment of contact and care to interested person by order of court
+- ⇒ See sections 22(4) and 22(5) of the Children's Act. - (b) Assignment of contact and care to interested person by order of court